Help with your concerns

 My employer isn't complying with their pension duties

-If you believe that your employer has failed to comply with their duties, you can report your concern to us using our dedicated online form, but please consider before doing so that not all employers have to provide a pension scheme straight away.
+If you believe that your employer has failed to comply with their duties, you can report your concern to us using our dedicated online form.

 It is against the law for employers to attempt to make you opt out of being automatically enrolled into a pension scheme or indicate during recruitment that if you do not opt out of the automatic enrolment pension it will affect whether or not you are recruited.